Mr4k/blog/content/differentiable-dithering.md

 2. Each red pixel is red, each blue pixel is blue, each purple pixel has a $\frac{1}{2}$ chance of being red and a $\frac{1}{2}$ chance of being blue.
 Notice here we only use two out of three possible colors and the final image is clearly lower quality.

-To control for this weakness, I added an additional term to the loss function which penalizes the sum of the pixel variances.
+To control for this weakness, I added an additional term to the loss function which penalizes the sum of the pixel variances with a coeffcient given below by $c$.
+The new loss function looks like this:

+$loss(output, target)=\sum_{i\in pixels}(target_i$ $-$ $E[output_i])^2 + cVar(output_i)$ (equation 3)

 Right now I just hand tune the coefficient of the variance penalty.
 A good rule of thumb seems to be larger palettes should weigh variance more heavily.
 Applying this penalty (variance coefficient = 0.25) gives us the 16 color image from the top of this post:
 <p align="center">
 	<img src="/images/differentiable-dithering/fruit-16-final.png" width="50%" >
 </p>

-The tradeoff is that too little variance removes noise which, due to the absence of dithering, makes the final image appear to contain fewer colors and also creates [banding effects](https://en.wikipedia.org/wiki/Colour_banding).
+The tradeoff is that too little variance removes too much noise which, due to the absence of dithering, makes the final image appear to contain fewer colors and also creates [banding effects](https://en.wikipedia.org/wiki/Colour_banding).
 The image below has 16 colors and variance coefficient = 1.0.
 It demonstrates both of these problems:
 <p align="center">
 	<img src="/images/differentiable-dithering/fruit-16-saturated.png" width="50%" >
 </p>
+In fact when the variance coefficent = 1.0, a little algebra shows equation 3 is equal to our rejected equation 2.

 Note there are many valid choices of loss function here and I'm not claiming mine is perfect at all.
 For example [this article](https://blog.demofox.org/2017/12/23/c-differentiable-programming-searching-for-an-optimal-dither-pattern/) on creating optimal dither patterns blurs both images and takes the difference between those.
 We could try to use this idea or search for something else to replace our simple squared error.
 It would also be interesting to try to use a real image quality metric like [SSIM](https://www.cns.nyu.edu/~lcv/ssim/) to measure image quality instead of using variance as a proxy.